LaxarJS/ax-input-control/README.md

 - `ax-input-range="$minimum, $maximum"` (all except string): requires the value to be greater or equal to `$minimum` AND below or equal to `$maximum`
 - `ax-input-maximum-length="$maximumLength"` (string only): requires the string's length to be below or equal to `$maximumLength`
 - `ax-input-minimum-length="$minimumLength"` (string only): requires the string's length to be greater than or equal to `$minimumLength`
+- `ax-input-tooltip-placement` (all types): if set, this string *(left/right/bottom/top)* is forwarded to the bootstrap tooltip component to determine tooltip placement on screen.
+Otherwise, the position is determined automatically depending on the type of form element and its position on screen (left/right for select boxes, top/bottom for other controls).
 - `ax-input-tooltip-on-parent`: if set, the tooltip is attached to the parent of the form control.
 - `ax-input-display-errors-immediately="$immediately"`: If `$immediately` evaluates to `true`, validation errors are presented to the user immediately by CSS styling and tooltip.
   Otherwise, errors are only shown when the field has been changed (`ngModelController.$dirty`) or after the event `axInput.validate` has been received.